magland/fi_ss/analyses/manuscript/synthetic/README.txt

 Step 3: Run the processing and view the results

 Note: you can also generate new datasets.
 See the generate_datasets directory.
+Note: the figures are generated using scripts in the analyze_results directory.

 -- Detailed steps --